Montenegro Travel Advice

 In 2015, Montenegro was invited to join NATO which caused tensions with Russia.
 It is thought that Russia will act on Montenegro’s inclusion in the treaty, however nothing has happened so far.

 Tourist hot spots can be targeted by thieves, and include areas such as beaches and airports.
-It is important to remain vigilant at all times in such areas.
+The best travel advice for Montenegro is to remain vigilant at all times in such areas.
 Citizens sometimes engage in peaceful demonstrations around official buildings and whilst these mostly pose no violent threat, they can sometimes lead to low level crime.
 It is recommended that you steer clear of such events.

 The country’s location is within a seismically active zone.
 As such, some small tremors are recorded annually, however serious earthquakes are infrequent and rarely occur, the last one being in 1979.
 Visitors should remain aware of this and listen for any government-issued warnings.